rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

         }
     }

-Implicit Removal of Child Devices
+Implicit removal of child Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similarly when you remove devices in your Service Manager, they